 Verdict: No offense to the band manager of The School of Rock, but Joan Jett is easily the bigger rock star and therefore gets the win.
-Plus, "I Hate Myself For Loving You" might as well have been an unofficial anthem to the Green Bay Packers for the previous two seasons.
+Plus, "I Hate Myself For Loving You" might as well have been an unofficial anthem to the Green Bay Packers for the previous few seasons.
 Point: Packers

 Jodie Foster/Tony Shalhoub/Bradley Whitford vs. Hayden Panettiere/Bella Thorne/Aaron Paul/Danny Glover/Jennifer Garner

 Packers: While she may be L.A. born and raised, when it comes to football, Dr. Clarice Starling is a Packers fan – or so she admitted to Conan O'Brien on his show back in 2016, even donning a cheesehead in the process.
 She also, however, admitted that she can be a fickle fan, abandoning her teams if they start doing poorly.
 Hopefully she didn't bail on the Packers bandwagon over those final bad McCarthy years ...